garethltm/obsibrain/sc900/Microsoft Security Copilot.md

 - Troubleshoot IT issues faster - synthesize relevant information rapidly & receive actionable insights to identify & resolve IT issues quickly
 - Define & manage security policies - define a new policy, cross-reference it with others for conflicts, & summarize existing policies to manage complex organization context quickly & easily
 - Configure secure lifecycle workflows - build groups & set access parameters with step-by-step guidance to ensure a seamless configuration to prevent security vulnerabilities
-- Develop reports for stakeholders - get a clear & concise report that summarizes the context & en
+- Develop reports for stakeholders - get a clear & concise report that summarizes the context & environment, open issues & protective measures prepared for the tone & language of the report's audience